Your Questions About Gas Ballooning Answered

 - Transponder – Used to let flight control centers monitoring airspace see the altitude and speed of the balloon.
 It also helps other aircraft see the balloon in clouds, darkness or near airports with an electronic signal.

-- Barograph – Used to record the balloon’s flight length and altitude during competition.
+- Data Recorder – Used to record the balloon’s flight length, altitude and flight track during competition.
 It documents the flight altitude during specific time intervals.

 - GPS – Global positioning system.
 This instrument helps track the balloon and give the pilots detailed information about their location.